Seahawks notebook: Seattle searching for O-line depth, open up cap space in Tyler Locket deal

 With the NFL now past the first wave of free agency, much of the roster-building work becomes about filling out the depth of what will eventually become a 90-player roster for training camp.

-So it is that the Seahawks on Wednesday were reported to be getting visits from two veteran offensive linemen who would likely be competing for backup spots — Chance Warmack and Danny Isidora.
+So it is that the Seahawks on Wednesday were reported to be getting visits from three veteran offensive linemen who would likely be competing for backup spots — Chance Warmack, Danny Isidora and Cody Wichmann.

 Warmack’s name may be familiar as he signed with Seattle last year before deciding to opt out of the season and then being released by the Seahawks after the season